DenOfEquity/StableCascade-for-webUI/README.md

 In the webUI directory there is a file called `requirements_versions.txt`, look for the line `diffusers==0.25.0` (probably the last line) and edit it to `diffusers>=0.28.1`.
 If the line doesn't exist, just add it.
 Fully restart the webUI; the newer version will be installed on update.

+Forge2 is already using 0.29.2, so no change is necessary.

 At your own risk.
 This is ~~moderately~~ reasonably tested, but only on my computer.
 Models will be downloaded automatically, on demand.
 I only use the 16 bit models.